MicrosoftDocs/PowerShell-Docs/jea/security-considerations.md

 }
 ```

-Avoid using wildcards in role capabilities, and be sure to [audit effective user permissions](audit-and-report.md#check-effective-rights-for-a-specific-user)
+Avoid using wildcards in role capabilities.
+Be sure to regularly [audit effective user permissions](audit-and-report.md#check-effective-rights-for-a-specific-user)
-regularly to understand which commands a user has access to.
+to understand which commands are accessible to the user.

-## JEA does not protect against admins
+## JEA doesn't protect against admins

-One of the core principles of JEA is that it allows non-admins to perform *some* admin tasks.
-JEA
+One of the core principles of JEA is that it allows non-admins to do *some* admin tasks.
+JEA doesn't
-does not protect against those who already have administrator privileges.
-Users who belong "domain
+protect against users who already have administrator privileges.
+Users who belong "domain admins",
-admins," "local admins," or other highly privileged groups in your environment will still be able to
+"local admins", or other highly privileged groups can circumvent JEA's protections via another
-get around JEA's protections by signing into the machine via another means.
-They could, for example,
-sign in with RDP, use remote MMC consoles, or connect to unconstrained PowerShell endpoints.
-Local
+means.
+For example, they could sign in with RDP, use remote MMC consoles, or connect to
-admins on the system can also modify JEA configurations to allow additional users to manage the
+unconstrained PowerShell endpoints.
+Also, local admins on a system can modify JEA configurations to
-system or change a role capability to extend the scope of what a user can do in their JEA session.
+allow additional users or change a role capability to extend the scope of what a user can do in
-It is therefore important to evaluate your JEA users' extended permissions to see if there are other
+their JEA session.
+It's important to evaluate your JEA users' extended permissions to see if there
-ways they could gain privileged access to the system.
+are other ways to gain privileged access to the system.

-A common practice is to use JEA for regular day-to-day maintenance and have a "just in time"
+A common practice is to use JEA for regular day-to-day maintenance and have a "just-in-time",
-privileged access management solution allow users to temporarily become local admins in emergency
+privileged access management solution that allows users to temporarily become local admins in emergency
 situations.
-This helps ensure users are not permanent admins on the system, but can get those rights
+This helps ensure users aren't permanent admins on the system, but can get those rights
 if, and only when, they complete a workflow that documents their use of those permissions.